Hackathon reporting surface

 How to read it

-Imported project count
+Imported project countmetric

-Number of projects accepted from an upload.
+The number of projects accepted from a workbook upload.

 Typical values or units